ycparak/pkms/content/good-software.md

 ---
 depth: 2
 title: Good software
-abstract: "What makes good software good?"
+abstract: "Explorations and research into trying to figure out repeatable principles that can be a benchmark for building good software."
 collection: Note
 ---
 - <inter-link href="good-software-is-unconscious">Good software is unconscious</inter-link>